clabordec/azure-network-protocols/README.md

 <img src="https://github.com/user-attachments/assets/040582b9-6bc2-4a5d-bd18-09a09c8636e0" width="550" alt="Disk Sanitization Steps"/>
 </p>

-### Change the authentication type as Password, then set the username to be `claborde-linux` and the password as `AdminSecurePassword123!!!`
+### Change the authentication type as "Password", then set the username to be `claborde-linux` and the password as `AdminSecurePassword123!!!`
 <p>
 <img src="https://github.com/user-attachments/assets/c0304833-3484-4260-8117-cad71a8d2b03" width="550" alt="Disk Sanitization Steps" />
 </p>